 Prime Wide Angle Lenses

-A prime wide angle lens has a fixed focal length.
-For instance, the Canon 24mm f/2.8 is a prime wide angle lens.
-Prime lenses tend to give you a lot of bang for your buck, optically speaking.
-In other words, they tend to offer great image quality at a surprisingly low price.
+A prime lens has a fixed focal length.
+For instance, the Canon 24mm f/2.8 is a prime lens.
+Optically speaking, prime lenses give you a lot of bang for your buck.
+In other words, they offer excellent image quality at a surprisingly low price.

 Unfortunately, prime lenses feature limited flexibility.
 You can only shoot at a single focal length, which can be restrictive.
 That’s where zoom lenses come in: